MartinStokholm/NGK_Repo/jour3/handin/webServerExercise.md

 ![putOnID](img/put_on_entry_test.png)

+after GET on all entries the entry with id 5 is now changed

 ![getAfterPut](img/get_after_put.png)

+Here we delete the entry with id 1

 ![deleteOnID](img/delete_entry_test.png)

-And testing the GET on the three latest entries from weather data collection
+Now it is testing of the GET on the three latest entries from weather data collection

 ![getThreeLatest](img/get_threeLatest_test.png)

-Oh and lets not forget about GET of the whole collection.
+GET of the whole collection. (this was actually done before adding the entry with id 5, thats why it is not present here)

 ![getAll](img/get_all_test.png)